yaololo/push-notification/docs/index.md

 A service worker is a piece of Javascript code that runs at the background of client's browser.

-Common useage of service worker will be:
+Common usages of service worker will be:

 > - Background data synchronization
 > - Responding to resource requests from other origins